trixi-framework/paper-2021-juliacon/pid_runs/README.md

   ────────────────────────────────────────────────────────────────────────────────────────────────────
   ```
   The PID information is found on the top right with the label `time/DOF/rhs!:  5.86020104e-08 s`.
-- In order to change the type of DG solver used during the comparsion one must make some simple edits
+- In order to change the type of DG solver used during the comparison one must make some simple edits
   to either of the included elixir files.
-As commited in this repo, the weak form DG solver with the
+As committed in this repo, the weak form DG solver with the
   HLL surface flux is used by default.
 To change to the flux differencing entropy conservative DG
   solver comment the weak form solver instructions and uncomment the flux differencing commands, e.g.,
   in `elixir_euler_pid.jl` edit lines 17-24 to become